This is the HTML version of the Guide to the Ministerial Policy Satisfaction Survey, also available as PDF.

 - Compare your scores and responses from the same minister over time to see if changes in your engagement approach are working.

 - Compare scores and responses from the same minister across different portfolios, or different policy projects, to learn from how others are engaging with the minister.

 - Share the survey results with policy teams across the agency.
 Key messages with links to resources can help drive improvements.

-- Consider the survey results along with other information on the performance of the policy function for a complete picture.
+- For a more complete picture, consider the survey results along with the other source of information on the performance of the policy advice function.
 For example, the trends in quality of policy advice using the Policy Quality Framework, the policy function’s capability using the Policy Capability Framework, and the skills of the policy team using the Policy Skills Framework.